paulcpro/paulcpro/README.md

 ### Hi there, I'm Paul - aka Ring0 👋

-## I'm a Junior Developer
+## I'm a Developer

-- 🔭 I just finished my master degree
+- 🔭 Developper since 5 years
-- 🌱 I’m currently learning Unity and games development
+- 🌱 I’m currently learning Unity and AI
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Increase my skills in development
+- 🥅 2025 Goals: Diversify my skills & knowledges about AI and development
-- ⚡ Fun fact: I love to play basketball and learn things
+- ⚡ I'm doing other things like drones and electronics

 <br />